By the way, one clarification in his Financial Times article, they said that the top VA honcho, Dr. Petzel, was forced out.

 Switzerland, the majority, rules, as in democracy.

-They do not meddle in global affairs under the guise of humanitarian liberating democracy spreading.
+They do not meddle in global affairs under the guise of humanitarian, liberating, democracy spreading.

 They don't do any of that.

-They just, in other words, as as as zero hedge rights, if you want a country that respects free markets, believes in listening to the voice of the majority, and is against meddling in global affairs, move to Switzerland.
+They just, in other words, as zero hedge rights, if you want a country that respects free markets, believes in listening to the voice of the majority, and is against meddling in global affairs, move to Switzerland.

-If you want a country controlled by a few academic central planners with no real world experience in which the executive usurps power issuing one executive order after another with zero checks and balances, and which will incite a global war if it must, with the help of doctored YouTube clips, in order to achieve its global national interest, then move practically anywhere else.
+If you want a country controlled by a few academic central planners with no real world experience in which the executive usurps power, issuing one executive order after another with zero checks and balances, and which will incite a global war if it must with the help of doctored YouTube clips in order to achieve its global national interest, then move practically anywhere else.

 Six months ago, it was this same Switzerland that contrary to the prerogatives of the pervasive fairness doctrine, taking the new socialist world by storm, Switzerland rejected imposing limits on executive pay.

-Then, in a move that would give President Obama wealth redistribution nightmares for months, 77% of Swiss voters rejected an initiative for a national minimum wage of just under $25 an hour.
+Then, in a move that would give President Obama wealth redistribution nightmares for months, 77% of Swiss voters rejected an initiative for a national minimum wage of just under $25 an hour, confirming that when it comes to anti-socialism, Switzerland may well be the last bastion.

-And that one can circumvent the laws of common sense and enforce employment and wages by diktat.
+How dare Switzerland not pretend that supply and demand doesn't matter and that one can circumvent the laws of common sense and enforce employment and wages by diktat.

 Simple.